 Selection of potential mitigation sites and modeling of benefits will be conducted in coordination with resource agencies.
+While the exact locations have not been selected at this point for oyster reef mitigation construction, discussions with TPWD and USFWS have indicated that placing the reefs near the mouth of Powderhorn Lake or Keller Lake would provide a buffer from erosive forces currently effecting these areas.
+Further discussions with these agencies and their local biologists will continue during the planning and construction phases to confirm the best location for reef construction.
 The location of the marsh mitigation sites will be, to the extent practicable, within the areas surrounding Matagorda Bay.

-In addition, the location of oyster reef mitigation will be within the Matagorda Bay system.
-Periodic meetings with the resource agencies have been ongoing to try to narrow down locations for the mitigation.
-During final feasibility planning, fully-realized mitigation plans will be developed in further consultation with the resource agencies and presented in the FIFR-EIS.
-At this time a monitoring and adaptive management plan will be developed.
-Estimated costs of the mitigation measures based on recent work was given to the economists for inclusion in the benefit:cost ratio calculation.
-Impacts of the TSP will be fully compensated in accordance with specific impacts and benefits quantified by the HSI modeling.
+Costs of the mitigation measures were estimated based on recent work in nearby bays and given to the economists for inclusion in the benefit:cost ratio calculation.
+Impacts of the recommended plan will be fully compensated in accordance with specific impacts and benefits quantified by the HSI modeling.
 Marsh creation/mitigation will be conducted in compliance with ER 1165-2-27 (Establishment of Wetland Areas in Connection with Dredging).